 The IDRS is an ongoing project that is conducted annually in all Australian jurisdictions.
-In 2013, 887 IDU were interviewed across Australia, providing information on their use patterns, drug markets and related issues.
-Key experts from a range of professions provided information on the ecstasy and related drug users they had contact with.
+In 2015, 888 PWID were interviewed in capital cities across Australia, providing information on their use patterns, drug markets and related issues.
+KE from a range of professions provided information on the drug use among PWID they had contact with.
 Indicator data including Australian Customs Service seizures, purity analysis, overdose and treatment data were examined.

 Throughout the year, quarterly bulletins outlining current drug trends or issues of interest are disseminated.
 These bulletins are available on the NDARC website on the 'Drug Trends' group page or on drugtrends.org.au.